aip-dev/site-generator/tests/test_data/pages/general/licensing.md

 # Content licensing

-We are pleased to license much of the AIP content under terms that explicitly encourage people to take, modify, reuse, re-purpose, and remix our work as they see fit.
+We are pleased to license much of the AEP content under terms that explicitly encourage people to take, modify, reuse, re-purpose, and remix our work as they see fit.